 For The Adventurous And Sporty

 For those who like to record a lot of action and just go out and do a lot of crazy stuff like skydiving, extreme sports, and skateboard tricks, you cannot do better than a GoPro.
 These are very small hand-held cameras that are extremely strong – nothing will break these cameras!
-They also give extremely high quality video and can fall from any distance, be used and abused in any way.
+They also shoot extremely high-quality video and can fall from just about any height, be used and abused in any way.

-These are very simple and tiny, and come in a glass case, which in itself is pretty indestructible.
-You can also take these underwater and shoot scuba videos.
+Action cameras are very simple to operate, super-small, and come in a hard-as-nails case, which in itself is pretty indestructible.
+You can also take these underwater.

 Starting your own YouTube channel can be quite easy and most definitely fun!
 There does not need to be a great expense involved when selecting the video equipment required to start a YouTube channel.
 The basic gear listed above will give you a good start as a freelance video professional on YouTube.
 Remember!
 It is not the equipment that makes your channel; it is the voice of that channel that builds the audience and the techniques you use to get professional video results!
 You need to have something that your audience finds interesting, a passion for something that you want to share with others.
 That is what will really make people watch you, like your videos and build YouTube channel subscribers.
 If you don’t have that, all of the latest and greatest equipment in the world will be useless.